bin-studio/membership/membership/README.md

 npx aragon run --template Template --template-init @ARAGON_ENS
 ```

-## Running your app
+## Running the app

 ### Using HTTP

-Running your app using HTTP will allow for a faster development process of your app's front-end, as it can be hot-reloaded without the need to execute `aragon run` every time a change is made.
+Running the app using HTTP will allow for a faster development process of your app's front-end, as it can be hot-reloaded without the need to execute `aragon run` every time a change is made.

 - First start your app's development server running `npm run start:app`, and keep that process running.
 By default it will rebuild the app and reload the server when changes to the source are made.